tauri-apps/cargo-mobile2/README.md

 If you prefer to work in the usual IDEs, you can use `cargo apple open` and `cargo android open` to open your project in Xcode and Android Studio respectively.

 For more commands, run `cargo mobile`, `cargo apple`, or `cargo android` to see help information.

+### Android

+`cargo android run` will build, install and run the app and follows device logs emitted by the app.

+By default, warn and error logs are displayed.
+Additional logging of increasing verbosity can be shown by use of the `-v` or `-vv` options.
+These also provide more verbose logging for the build and install steps.

+For fine-grained control of logging, use the `--filter` (or `-f`) option, which takes an Android log level, such as `debug`.
+This option overrides the default device logging level set by `-v` or `-vv`.

+If using the `android_logger` crate to handle Rust log messages, `trace` logs from Rust are mapped to `verbose` logs in Android.